greenriver/hmis-warehouse/.github/pull_request_template.md

 ## Checklist before requesting review
 - [ ] I have performed a self-review of my code
-- [ ] I have run the code that is being changed under ideal conditions, and it doesn't fail
-- [ ] My code includes comments and/or descriptive variable names to help other engineers understand the intent (or not applicable)
+- [ ] If adding a new endpoint / exposing data in a new way, I have:
+  - [ ] ensured the API can't leak data from other data sources
-- [ ] My code follows the style guidelines of this project (rubocop)
+  - [ ] ensured this does not introduce N+1s
+  - [ ] ensured permissions and visibility checks are performed in the right places
 - [ ] I have updated the documentation (or not applicable)
+- [ ] I have added spec tests (or not applicable)
-- [ ] If it's not obvious how to test this change, I have provided testing instructions in this PR or the related issue
+- [ ] I have provided testing instructions in this PR or the related issue (or not applicable)